A Few Things to Know

 - In the event you have showered just before you arrive, it is still required before entering the spa.
 All deodorant, hair products, body lotions, makeup, perfumes and colognes must be removed prior to floating.

-- The salt water will not harm colored or treated hair, however, we ask that you wait 48 hours after your treatment so as not to contaminate the spa water.
+- The salt water will not harm colored or treated hair, however, we ask that you wait 1 week (2 weeks for red hair dye) after your treatment so as not to contaminate the spa water.

 - If you have large cuts or open wounds, are experiencing an illness, or it is during your menstrual cycle, please contact us so we may advise you properly.